zdravkov/kendo-docs/api/javascript/ui/numerictextbox.md

 ### value

-Gets or sets the value of the numerictextbox.
+Gets or sets the value of the NumericTextBox.

 #### Parameters